backupbrew/switchbrew/Cartridge.md

 will slowly converge to logic HIGH state.
 The Switch will clock 2 cycles to allow the bus to settle a direction change.
 The Switch host will then clock 2 more cycles and if the game cartridge didn't receive the CRC OK, it will respond with "00 01".
-Otherwise it will respond with "00 00".
-After this the Switch will keep clocking and the cartridge will respond with a busy signal by pulling DAT0 low.
+Otherwise it will respond with "00 00" and pull DAT0 low on the next cycle to signal it is busy.
+The Switch host will keep clocking until the cartridge is ready.

 When the game cartridge is ready to send the actual data response, it will pull the DAT0 pin high for 2 cycles to let the Switch host know.